ianedwards-jpg/Coding-Challenge_Sort-Animals-By-Age/Coding_Tutorial_Animal_Ages.md

     { Name: "Leopard",  Age: 67 },
     { Name: "Ostritch",  Age: 12 },
     { Name: "Hyena",  Age: 54 }
-]; // defines the animals name and age as objects within an array
+]; // defines the animals name and age as properties within an array

 ```